liqd/adhocracy3/src/adhocracy_core/docs/rest_api.rst

 3. (Future work) Both authors of the conflict are notified (email, dashboard, ...), and explained how they can inspect the situation and add new versions.
-(The email should probably contain a warning that it's best to get on the phone and talk it through before generating more merge conflicts.  :)
+(The email should probably contain a warning that it's best to get on the phone and talk it through before generating more merge conflicts.)

 4. (Future work) Ideally, the user would to be notified that there is a conflict, display the differences between the three versions,